ACTIVISM

 By Anna Schlecht

 Matrix emerged from the first lesbian community meeting in Olympia as a powerful way to build up the women’s community.
-And for me as the founder, it offered me a way to build up myself by grounding my identity as a lesbian activist and writer.
+And for me as the founder, it offered a way to build up myself by grounding my identity as a lesbian activist and writer.
 And in a broader sense, it helped to build up a new era of LGBTQ rights, one issue at a time.

 First newsletter that would become Matrix